Grants for First-Time Home Buyers | 2025 Guide

 3. Complete a homebuyer education course

-Most programs require a homebuyer education course to help you understand the responsibilities of homeownership.
+Most first-time home buyer grant programs require a homebuyer education course to help you understand the responsibilities of homeownership.
 Complete this course with an approved provider and obtain a certificate to submit with your application.

 Complete all application forms accurately and attach your financial documents and homebuyer education certificate.
 Make sure to submit your application by the grant program’s deadline if you want to be considered for the current funding cycle.